openvinotoolkit/openvino/docs/notebooks/110-ct-segmentation-quantize-nncf-with-output.rst

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-499/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/nncf/torch/quantization/layers.py:338: TracerWarning: Converting a tensor to a Python number might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-534/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/nncf/torch/quantization/layers.py:336: TracerWarning: Converting a tensor to a Python number might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! return self._level_low.item()
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-499/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/nncf/torch/quantization/layers.py:346: TracerWarning: Converting a tensor to a Python number might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-534/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/nncf/torch/quantization/layers.py:344: TracerWarning: Converting a tensor to a Python number might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! return self._level_high.item()
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-499/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/monai/networks/nets/basic_unet.py:179: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-534/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/monai/networks/nets/basic_unet.py:179: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if x_e.shape[-i - 1] != x_0.shape[-i - 1]:
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-499/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/nncf/torch/quantization/quantize_functions.py:140: FutureWarning: 'torch.onnx._patch_torch._graph_op' is deprecated in version 1.13 and will be removed in version 1.14.
-Please note 'g.op()' is to be removed from torch.Graph.
-Please open a GitHub issue if you need this functionality.. output = g.op(

 This notebook demonstrates post-training quantization with NNCF.